shervinea/cheatsheet-translation/es/cheatsheet-machine-learning-tips-and-tricks.md

 **20. Main metrics ― The following metrics are commonly used to assess the performance of regression models, by taking into account the number of variables n that they take into consideration:**

-&#10230; Métricas principales: las siguientes métricas se utilizan comúnmente para evaluar el rendimiento de los modelos de regresión, teniendo en cuenta la cantidad de variables n que tienen en cuenta:
+&#10230; Métricas principales: las siguientes métricas se utilizan comúnmente para evaluar el rendimiento de los modelos de regresión, teniendo en cuenta la cantidad de variables n que tienen en consideración:

 <br>